Background

 Understanding the need to help younger adults socialize in person, we first conducted 9 semi-structured interviews with participants of various age ranges 18 – 56 years old.
 We want to understand how socialization strategies differentiate and if we could learn from more effective paradigms.

-While most of the effective social strategies involve simply putting yourself out there, we received various responses on the other side.
-To understand more about this, we decided to conduct an Instagram story poll.
+While most of the effective social strategies involve simply putting yourself out there, we received various responses otherwise.
+To understand more about this divide, we decided to conduct an Instagram story poll.
 We designed the questions to evaluate both the willingness to talk to strangers and what drives a successful casual conversation.

 *People are much more willing to participate in online activities, we received 75 responses within the first 24 hours of publishing the questions.